cheuktingli/psitip/README.rst

 - **PuLP** (https://github.com/coin-or/pulp).
 Can use GLPK (installed separately), CBC (https://github.com/coin-or/Cbc , provided with PuLP, not recommended) or another solver.
 - **GLPK** (https://www.gnu.org/software/glpk/).
 Recommended.
 An external solver to be used with PuLP or Pyomo.
 Can be installed using Conda (see https://anaconda.org/conda-forge/glpk ).
 - **SciPy** (https://www.scipy.org/).
 Not recommended for problems with more than 8 random variables.

+See the Solver section for details.

+Other optional dependencies:

 - **Pycddlib** (https://github.com/mcmtroffaes/pycddlib/), a Python wrapper for Komei Fukuda's cddlib (https://people.inf.ethz.ch/fukudak/cdd_home/).
 Needed only for the convex hull method for polyhedron projection.

-See the Solver section for details.
+- **PyTorch** (https://pytorch.org/).
+Needed only for numerical optimization over probability distributions.
+- **Matplotlib** (https://matplotlib.org/).
+Required for drawing information diagrams.
+- **Graphviz** (https://graphviz.org/).
+A Python binding of Graphviz is required for drawing Bayesian networks and communication network model.